propi/rdfrules/core/README.md

 Task | Parameters | Algorithm |
 ---- | -----------| --------- |
-EquidistanceDiscretizationTask(*bins*) | *bins*: number of intervals being created | It creates intervals which have equal distance.
+DiscretizationTask.Equidistance(*bins*) | *bins*: number of intervals being created | It creates intervals which have equal distance.
 For example for numbers \[1; 10\] and 5 bins it creates intervals 5 intervals: \[1; 2\], \[3; 4\], \[5; 6\], \[7; 8\], \[9; 10\].
-EquifrequencyDiscretizationTask(*bins*, *mode*, *buffer*) | *bins*: number of intervals being created, *mode* (optional): sorting mode (External or InMemory, default is External), *buffer* (optional): maximal buffer limit in bytes for sorting in memory (default is 15MB) | It creates an exact number of equal-frequent intervals with various distances.
+DiscretizationTask.Equifrequency(*bins*, *buffer*, *mode*) | *bins*: number of intervals being created, *mode* (optional): sorting mode (External or InMemory, default is External), *buffer* (optional): maximal buffer limit in bytes for sorting in memory (default is 15MB) | It creates an exact number of equal-frequent intervals with various distances.
 The algorithm requires sorted stream of numbers.
 Hence, data must be sorted - sorting is performing internally with a sorting mode (InMemory: data are sorted in memory with buffer limit, External: data are sorted in memory with buffer limit or sorted on a disk if the buffer limit is exceeded).
-EquisizeDiscretizationTask(*support*, *mode*, *buffer*) | *support*: a minimum support (or size) of each interval, *mode* (optional): sorting mode (External or InMemory, default is External), *buffer* (optional): maximal buffer limit in bytes for sorting in memory (default is 15MB) | It creates various number of equal-frequent intervals where all intervals must exceed the minimal support value.
+DiscretizationTask.Equisize(*support*, *buffer*, *mode*) | *support*: a minimum support (or size) of each interval, *mode* (optional): sorting mode (External or InMemory, default is External), *buffer* (optional): maximal buffer limit in bytes for sorting in memory (default is 15MB) | It creates various number of equal-frequent intervals where all intervals must exceed the minimal support value.
 The algorithm requires sorted stream of numbers.
 Hence, data must be sorted - sorting is performing internally with a sorting mode (InMemory: data are sorted in memory with buffer limit, External: data are sorted in memory with buffer limit or sorted on a disk if the buffer limit is exceeded).

 ## Index Operations